DATA-GaMi/win32/desktop-src/cmpapi/using-the-compression-api-in-block-mode.md

 Applications using buffer or block mode have the option to specify a custom memory allocation routine in its call to [**CreateCompressor**](/windows/desktop/api/compressapi/nf-compressapi-createcompressor) or [**CreateDecompressor**](/windows/desktop/api/compressapi/nf-compressapi-createdecompressor).

-**Windows 8 and Windows Server 2012:** To use the following example code, you must be running Windows 8 or Windows Server 2012 and have "compressapi.h" and "cabinet.dll" and link to the "Cabinet.lib".
+**Windows 8 and Windows Server 2012:** To use the following example code, you must be running Windows 8 or Windows Server 2012 and have "compressapi.h" and "cabinet.dll" and link to the **"Cabinet.lib"**.

 The following demonstrates using the Compression API in block mode to compress a file using the LZMS compression algorithm and a customized memory allocation routine.
 Your application must include the **COMPRESS\_RAW** flag to use the Compression API in block mode.
 First the application calls [**CreateCompressor**](/windows/desktop/api/compressapi/nf-compressapi-createcompressor) with **COMPRESS\_ALGORITHM\_LZMS**\|**COMPRESS\_RAW** to generate the compressor.
 The *AllocationRoutines* parameter specifies the memory allocation routine.
 The application then sets the block size for the compressor using [**SetCompressorInformation**](/windows/desktop/api/compressapi/nf-compressapi-setcompressorinformation).